dendronhq/dendron-site/vault/dendron.topic.markdown.md

 When possible, Dendron will try to stay to `CommonMark` spec for syntax.
 That being said, many of the features we have (eg. block based note references) have no common mark equivalent which is why we've had to invent new syntax.

-You can use the [[markdown pod|dendron.topic.pod.builtin.markdown]] to migrate both individual notes and your entire vault to a CommonMark compatible format.
+You can use the [[Markdown pod|dendron.topic.pod.builtin.markdown]] to migrate both individual notes and your entire vault to a CommonMark compatible format.

 ## Other Resources